Rev. Francis J. Botchway has in this publication brought together in a single volume, an

 very important issues relating to the title of the book and the focus of the research.
 Rev.

-otchway very innovatively starts the discussion with reference to his own history as a
+Botchway very innovatively starts the discussion with reference to his own history as a

 soccer player and personal encounters, even involvement with juju as a young man.

-apter two is very educative in the way it draws attention to the genesis of the
+Chapter two is very educative in the way it draws attention to the genesis of the

-nvocation of supernatural powers such as angels and saints to enhance performance in
+invocation of supernatural powers such as angels and saints to enhance performance in

 sports.
 The involvement of traditional religions and their functionaries as sources of